- About CED

 - Research + Design

-Computing at CED is distributed throughout the building.
-There are 152 computer systems available for students to use, some housed in two Computer Labs, others are located in the Studios or special areas such as the DCRP Lounge, PhD rooms, etc. Also housed in these areas are: 20 plotters, 11 color and 8 b&w laser printers, 2 photo-quality printers, and 1 photo-quality plotter.
-There are tabloid scanners in the Labs and on each Studio floor, a large scale scanner in the Student Tech Center, as well as industrial paper cutters in the Studios.
-Finally, CED provides many other computer-related peripheral technologies such as: Cloud Laser Printing, a server-based Rendering Farm, and after-hour access to the PaperCut printing management system.
+Computing at CED is distributed throughout the building, in computer labs, design studios, and other areas.
+Students have access to 152 computer systems, 20 plotters, 11 color and eight black-and-white laser printers, two photo-quality printers, and one photo-quality plotter.
+Tabloid scanners are available in the computer labs and on each studio floor, a large-scale scanner is located in the Student Tech Center, and industrial paper cutters are provided in studios.
+Finally, CED provides many other computer-related peripheral technologies, such as Cloud Laser Printing, a server-based Rendering Farm, and after-hour access to the PaperCut printing management system.

-For assistance with your personal computers, The Student Technology Services (STS) provides technical support to students, with locations in Doe Library, Eshelman Hall, and the 4th Floor of the Moffitt Library .
-Free, drop-in assistance from trained student technicians is available for all undergrads and grad students for:
+The Student Technology Services (STS) on campus provides technical support or students' personal computers.
+The STS has locations in Doe Library, Eshelman Hall, and on the fourth floor of Moffitt Library.
+Free, drop-in assistance from trained student technicians is available to all undergraduate and graduate students for issues including:

 - Resolving WiFi and connectivity issues